Xetibo/ReSet-Doc/sections/literature.typ

 )

 #subsubsection("GTK Tests")
 There is a GTK testing framework for Rust, which is called "gtk-test".
 This crate allowed for an easy way of creating tests for the user interface of ReSet.
-As an example, the following code snippet is taken from the repository page and shows how to test the change of a string in a label.
+As an example, the following code snippet is taken from the repository page and shows how to test the change of a string in a label. @GTKTests
 #align(left, [#figure(sourcecode(```rs
 fn main() {
     let (window, label, container) = init_ui();